 Twist the sample container back and forth to shear off any filaments that are trapped between the substrate and the lip of the container.
 This will result in a core sample within the bottle.

-Press down firmly and slide the container sideways the width of the container opening to scrape the entrapped filaments off the substrate.
+Press down firmly and slide the container the width of the container opening to scrape the entrapped filaments off the substrate.

 If the bottom substrate is soft,

 Force a wide putty knife blade between the soft substrate and the lip of the container.
 Remove the sample container from the water with the blade of the putty knife still completely covering the opening of the container.
-For best results the front edge of the putty knife should be sharpened (ground on one edge like a flat chisel) to better facilitate cutting off algal filaments.
+For the best results the front edge of the putty knife should be sharpened (ground on one edge like a flat chisel) to better facilitate cutting off algal filaments.

 Carefully lift the lip of the container enough to slide the putty knife blade over the mouth of the container.

 With the putty knife covering the mouth of the container, right the container and remove from the water.
 NOTE: A clean putty knife must be used for each sample, or the device must be decontaminated after each use.
-If decontamination is to be performed in the field, equipment blanks will need to be collected to document that the decontamination process was successful and subsequent samples were not contaminated by the equipment
+If decontamination is to be performed in the field, equipment blanks will need to be collected to document that the decontamination process was successful and subsequent samples were not contaminated by the equipment.

 Place the lid on the container and tighten securely.